 With its spectacular façade and carefully tended grounds, this delightful plantation house gives you a taste of life as the owner of a sugar plantation in the 18th and 19th centuries.
 Built around 1660 by one of the first settlers on the island, Matthew Chapman, and developed by subsequent owners, the house is filled with period furniture and antique prints.
 Once you’ve toured the house, stop off for a spot of afternoon tea in the Courtyard Restaurant.

-The wild east coast might not be suitable for swimming - the water’s too rough - but the rugged beaches along this stretch are mesmerising.
-This is Barbados’ top surfers beach so expect pounding waves and pro surfers as you walk along miles of untouched sand and giant rock formations.
+The wild east coast might not be suitable for swimming due to rough water, but the rugged beaches along this stretch are mesmerising.
+This is Barbados’ top surfing beach so expect pounding waves and surfers aplenty as you walk along miles of untouched sand and giant rock formations.

-Travel Counsellor Peridot explored the east coast and Bathsheba when she visited in November 2016 and loved the rugged coastline, saying Bathsheba is "a really amazing place and so different to the west coast."
-Peridot also recommends the beach café Dina's, which served "the best rum punch we've had, and lovely Bajan food!"
+Travel Counsellor Peridot explored the east coast and Bathsheba when she visited in November 2016 and loved the rugged coastline. " Bathsheba is a really amazing place and so different to the west coast.
+You should also head to the beach's café, Dina's, and try their lovely Bajan food and amazing rum punch."

 Here, we’ve chosen a few of the sites we think you should see while you’re in Barbados.
 Discover more things to see, do and eat in Barbados with our destination guide, or get in touch with your Travel Counsellor to plan a trip to Barbados.